Sun Belt Conference Football Championship Game

 The Sun Belt Conference Football Championship Game is an annual college football game that determines the season champion of the Sun Belt Conference (SBC).
 The game is played between the SBC regular-season divisional champions from the East and West divisions.
 First contested in 2018, the game is typically played on the first Saturday of December.
-The current champion is the Troy Trojans.
+The current champion is the Marshall Thundering Herd.

 History

 In 1987, the National Collegiate Athletic Association (NCAA) approved a proposal made by two Division II conferences that allowed any conference with 12 football members to split into divisions and stage a championship game between the divisional winners, with that game not counting against NCAA limits on regular-season contests.
 However, the rule would not see its first use until 1992, when the Southeastern Conference, which had added Arkansas and South Carolina the previous year, launched its title game.
 In early 2016, NCAA legislation was passed that largely deregulated FBS conference championship games, allowing a conference with fewer than 12 teams to stage a championship game that featured either (1) the top two teams at the end of a full round-robin conference schedule, or (2) the winners of each of two divisions, with each team playing a full round-robin schedule within its division.
 Several months later, the Sun Belt Conference announced that they would be introducing a football championship game starting in the 2018 season.

 In 2017, the conference announced the two divisions that teams would compete in, with division winners qualifying for the championship game.
 As the conference would have 10 teams competing in football in the 2018 season, East and West divisions were created with five teams each, with the championship game to be played at the home stadium of the team with the best College Football Playoff ranking.
 If no teams are ranked in the CFP selection committee, the conference will determine home field using a formula based on six computer ratings that were used in the old Bowl Championship Series standings.
 Unlike the conference's sports of baseball and volleyball, which are also divided into divisions, the Jaguars of South Alabama competed in the West division rather than the East.